Overdosing

 My friend is overdosing, but I’m scared I’ll be arrested if I get help.

-Only if the doctor believes a more serious crime has taken place.
+The doctor will only tell the police about drug use if they think a more serious crime has taken place.
 For instance, if loads of people overdose who were all at the same party, there might be cause for an investigation.
 Or, if people in the same region suddenly start to overdose on the same drug, it suggests a contaminated batch of drugs may have entered the country.

 How do I know if I’m overdosing on drugs?

-If it’s you who’s overdosing, you’ll be completely unaware of how much danger your life is in.
+If you’re the one who’s overdosing, you’ll be completely unaware of how much danger your life is in.
 So it’s up to your mates to look out for the warning signs.
 These vary from drug to drug, but common signs to watch out for include:

 • Unresponsiveness